 The information provided here is to help you better understand sexual and relationship violence, as well as to know what your options are.
 If you have questions or would like to speak confidentially with a counselor, call (+34) 609 269 323.

-The priority response to any report of sexual misconduct, including sexual assault, is to address the safety of the victim or person reporting the incident (i.e. the reporting party).
+The priority response to any report of sexual misbehavior, including sexual assault, is to address the safety of the victim or person reporting the incident (i.e. the reporting party).
 SLU-Madrid will help the reporting party get to a safe place and assist them in seeking immediate medical treatment and to preserve evidence.